alercah/rado/lang.old.md

 configset cannot contain multiple overlapping configsets, nor can it contain itself directly or indirectly.

-Configsets cannot be modified, but they can be replaced, deleted, and fixed to a boolean value.
-A null or fixed configset cannot be referred to elsewhere.
+Configsets cannot be modified, overridden, or deleted.

+### Random Declarations

+> Syntax: `random` *identifier* (*string-literal*)? `=` `[` list(*expression*) `]`

+A random declaration declares a randomized parameter that isn't an item or location, but still needs to be accounted for in logic.
+The expression list must all be the same type and must be distinct constants.

+Random declarations can be modified and overridden.
+In a modifying declaration, the expression list is optionally a modifier list.
+Random declarations cannot be deleted.

 ## Conditional Blocks